PaponAhasan/Data-Structures-and-Algorithms/Greedy/Introduction.md

 - The Greedy algorithm attempts to take the best in each step, Don't overthink about the future.
 So, there might be a possibility that the greedy solution does not give the best solution for every problem.

+- Greedy algorithms cannot always be applied.
+For example, the Fractional Knapsack problem can be solved using Greedy, but 0-1 Knapsack cannot be solved using Greedy.
 ```
 ![image](https://user-images.githubusercontent.com/59710234/173249810-35c27bc9-7844-4a3a-abb9-820471204c36.png)
 ```